-A diabetes case study helps Madhuri Pawar illustrate how causal models allow marketing researchers to develop strong, analysis-based explanations.
+In this case study we illustrate how causal models for a diabetes therapy allow market researchers to develop strong, analysis-based explanations.

 Behavioral models based on comprehensive causal analysis (like the COM-B model) give market researchers a powerful tool for developing explanations with strong analytic techniques.
 Read the full article in Quirk’s Marketing Review.